canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

         - min: 4.0
           max: 5.0

-    CACHE_KEYS
-      package
-      revision
+In the above example *mypackage* must have a revision between 0.0 and 1.0 or 4.0 and 5.0 inclusive.

+Cache keys:

+  * package - name of each installed package
+  * revision - revision of each installed package

 Pebble
 ------

-Takes a pebble service name and optionally some parameters to check.
+Takes a pebble service name and optional parameters to check.
 Returns True if the service exists and, if provided, parameters match.
 Short and long forms are supported as follows.

-format:
+Usage:

 .. code-block:: yaml